LEARNING TO SHINE

 4. AFFIRMATION STATION

-Build an emotional recharging station to help you make your way through each day.
+Build an emotional recharging station to help your children make their way through each day.

 5. AFFIRMATIONS FOR THE CLASSROOM